Best Innerspring Mattresses of 2023

 The benefits of the innerspring mattress make it a solid option for many different types of people—many but not all.
 Here’s a look at who might benefit, and who might not.

 - Back and stomach sleepers.
 Those who need (or just like) a firmer mattress tend to find innerspring mattresses comfortable.
 Back sleepers and front sleepers, in particular, require a firm mattress to maintain proper spine alignment.
-Some side sleepers will also find an innerspring mattress comfortable, but only if it has a thick comfort layer and, potentially, a pillow-top.
+Some side sleepers will also find an innerspring mattress comfortable, but only if it has a thick comfort layer or a pillow-top.

 - Hot sleepers.
 Many people who sleep hot find that innerspring mattresses are the best option for their needs.
 Because of the abundant air circulation allowed by the space between the coils, this is the most breathable mattress material.
 This also makes the coil mattress good for those who live in a warm climate without air conditioning.

 - Seniors.
 Another group who can benefit from a spring mattress are people who have trouble getting into or out of bed.
 The bouncy support and firm edges make it easy to get on and off of the mattress and to move around at night.
 This can benefit the elderly or others who have mobility challenges.

 Let’s start with side sleepers.
 When you sleep on your side, you need more give at your shoulders, hips, and ankles.
 Without enough give, improper spine alignment and pain at these pressure points is common.
 Memory foam mattresses are the best option for optimal pressure point relief.